teimilola/teimilola.github.io/index.md

 ## Research Interests

 My research is in natural language processing and machine learning.
-I'm particularly interested in unsupervised and semi-supervised techniques, such as word embeddings and topic modeling.
+I'm interested in unsupervised and semi-supervised techniques, such as word embeddings and topic modeling.
 I study how these techniques can be used to explore new datasets, ranging from literature to social media, and solve problems of semantic similarity, such as synonym and paraphrase detection.

 <br>

 ## News

+Summer 2018: Interning at Microsoft with [Project EmpowerMD](https://www.microsoft.com/en-us/research/project/empowermd/)

 February 2018: Our paper [Evaluating the Stability of Embedding-based Word Similarities](https://transacl.org/ojs/index.php/tacl/article/view/1202) has been published in TACL!